jantman/python-amcrest-noauth-proxy/README.md

 ## Status

 This was just a proof-of-concept of mine.
-I'm not sure if I'm even going to use it myself (at the moment I'm not).
-Pull requests are welcome, but feature requests aren't likely to result in much.
+I'm not using it myself, and it's now abandoned.

 ## Running via Docker